QP/C++ 8.1.4

 Description

-Support for Software Tracing means that QP/C++ Framework shall implement the QS target-resident component.
-This also means that QP/C++ Framework shall provide the Software Tracing API for initializing the QS target-resident component, setting up the filters, encoding QS trace records, accessing the QS trace buffers, etc.
+Support for Software Tracing means that the QP/C++ Framework component shall implement the QS target-resident component.
+This also means that the QP/C++ Framework component shall provide the Software Tracing API for initializing the QS target-resident component, setting up the filters, encoding QS trace records, accessing the QS trace buffers, etc.

 SRS_QP_QS_01